 They believe that the food served with good mind and spirituality as ingredients, not only fills the empty stomachs but also the souls.
-The Mega Kitchen at ISKCON Food Relief Foundation Palwal (IFRF), under the brand name “ANNAMRITA” feeds the students of government school as midday meal.
-IFRF operates four mega kitchens in Haryana in four districts, Palwal, Gurgaon, Kurukshetra and Faridabad.
+The Mega Kitchen at ISKCON Food Relief Foundation Palwal (IFRF), under the brand name “ANNAMRITA”, feeds the students of government school as midday meal.
+IFRF operates four mega kitchens in Haryana in four districts, Palwal, Gurgaon, Kurukshetra, and Faridabad.
 In words of ISKCON spokesperson, Vrinda Bhardwaj, IFRF provides nutritious food to near about 45,000 students covering 435 government schools.
-On an average, the food is supplied to 1,400 government schools for around 1.40 lakh students.
+On average, the food is supplied to 1,400 government schools for around 1.40 lakh students.
 The ANNAMRITA in IFRF mega kitchen provides this service in 7 states of India.
-These mega kitchens are hi – tech ISO 9001: 2000 certified.
+These mega kitchens are hi-tech ISO 9001: 2000 certified.

 A Walk inside the Mega Kitchen, ISKCON Food Relief Foundation Palwal